 Q and A

-Below are the most commonly asked questions about MOVE!.
-If you have questions about the program, please check this list first for answers.
+Below are the most commonly asked questions about the MOVE!
+Program.
+If you have additional questions about the program, please discuss them with the MOVE! team at your VA medical facility.

 MOVE!